kowei/com.kcchen.drawingpdf/README.md

 notice:
 this plugin has not commit to public repository, please install locally.
+The PDF C lib is folk from MuPDF with modified wrapper and some fixs.
+Due to the file limitation on GitHub, iOS doesn't has complete .a files inside.

 ## Usage